Oregon Coast Beach Connection - lodging, dining, news, events and more

 Cape Meares Lighthouse, near Tillamook

 (Oregon Coast) - They are the stuff legends are made of, and often ghost stories appear through these lore.
-Oregon’s lighthouses are some of the state’s biggest tourist attractions, with thousands visiting its dozen big lights every year.
-Most are open to tours, but a few are not, and this only adds to the mystery and legend.
+Oregon's lighthouses are some of the state’s biggest tourist attractions, with hundreds of thousands visiting its dozen big beacons every year.
+Most are open to tours, but a few are not, and this only adds to th mystery and legend.

 Standing sometimes hundreds of feet tall, they hearken back to a simpler time that is more and more engaging as the years put distance between those decades and us.
 They fire the imagination and cause us to fill in the blanks on the existence of these stately monuments, of which we usually know very little.
 Often, what we do know begs more questions than it answers, and thus the stories are born.